 Why is this research being done?

-The purpose of this survey is to help understand the impact of mandatory mentoring in the real estate industry on ethical awareness and professionalism as a comparative analysis with those who have not participated in a mandatory mentoring program.
+The purpose of this survey is to help understand the impact of formal mentoring in the real estate industry on ethical awareness and professionalism as a comparative analysis with those who have not participated in a formal mentoring program.
 In addition, this survey is directional and will inform future research within organizations.

 How long will the research last and what will I need to do?